-There are different types of surgery that can help you have a more feminine body.
-You may choose to have top surgery to create fuller breasts.
-You may choose to have bottom surgery to remove the penis and testicles.
-Bottom surgery may also include creating a vagina, labia, and a clitoris.
+There are different types of surgery that can help you have a more masculine body.
+You may choose top surgery to flatten your chest.
+You may also have bottom surgery.
+This can be done to remove the uterus, ovaries, and vagina.
+It may also include creating a penis and scrotum.

 What are the risks?

-- A breakdown of the tissue used to create the vagina.
+- A breakdown of the tissue used to create the penis.

 What can you expect after surgery?

 Your recovery will depend on the type of surgery you had.